roboflow/roboflow-python/CLI-COMMANDS.md

-  -w WORKSPACE    specify a workspace url or id (will use default workspace if not specified) -p PROJECT      project will be created if it does not exist -c CONCURRENCY  how many image uploads to perform concurrently (default: 10) -f FORMAT       dataset format.
-Valid options are [voc, yolov8, yolov5, auto] (use auto for autodetect)
+  -w WORKSPACE    specify a workspace url or id (will use default workspace if not specified) -p PROJECT      project will be created if it does not exist -c CONCURRENCY  how many image uploads to perform concurrently (default: 10)
 ```

 ## Example: download dataset